You are here:

 If you're telling teachers it's up to them whether they record video or not, don't promise videos to parents.
 If you've decided as a school that you're doing daily video messages or teaching inputs, let parents know in advance.

-Encourage staff to check the publisher's terms before recording themselves reading a book.
+Encourage staff to check the book publisher's terms before recording themselves reading a book, which can usually be found on the publisher's website.

-In most cases, there are still some terms you need to adhere to.
-For example, most of these publishers ask that you say at the start of the video that you're reading the book with their permission.
+In most cases, there are terms you need to adhere to.
+For example, most publishers ask that you say at the start of the video that you're reading the book with their permission.
 You may also be expected to delete your video, or make it unavailable, after the end of the summer term.

 Safeguarding advice is based on: COVID-19 coronavirus – advice for schools, from Safeguarding in Schools – Andrew Hall